Wind-WindKids/winding/samples/sophieandwind/sun.md

 --
 cafe_closed: page, text, centered
 --
 She tried the little café by the pond — chairs stacked, door locked.

+Maybe her mom was right, after all.
+It seemed like everyone was not there.

 She looked around.
-The park was full of things, but none that were quite right.
+The park was full of things,
+but none that were quite right.

 --
 water_bottle_idea: spread, landscape-oriented